deanrad/rxfx-gitbook/examples/ping-pong-bus.listen/README.md

 ### Actor Model

-While not a literal implementation of the Actor Model, 𝗥𝘅𝑓𝑥 supports listeners sending messages to each other, so we can consider our ping pong match as two actor-listeners with the following specs:
+While not a literal implementation of the Actor Model, RxFx supports listeners sending messages to each other, so we can consider our ping pong match as two actor-listeners with the following specs:

 ```
 Describe: Player1 ("PING" listener)